ChaitanyaCodes/emojPreter/README.md

 # emojPreter

-The app is built using JavaScript to translate english sentences to Minion's language.
+The app is built using React to list the emoji's and get their meaning.